Repeal The Second Amendment? That's Not So Simple. Here's What It Would Take

 A new Constitutional Convention?

 If all this seems daunting, as it should, there is one alternative for changing the Constitution.
 That is the calling of a Constitutional Convention.
-This, too, is found in Article V of the original Constitution, which allows for a new convention to bypass Congress and address issues of amendment on its own.
+This, too, is found in Article V of the Constitution and allows for a new convention to bypass Congress and address issues of amendment on its own.

 To exist with this authority, the new convention would need to be called for by two-thirds of the state legislatures.